knoepdan/CyberSecRappi/specialTopics/Important tools/CobalStrike_AdversarySimulation.md

 # Cobal strike
 Software for Adversary Simulations and Red Team Operations.
 Using beacons (agents) in infected clients. https://www.cobaltstrike.com/
+*Cobalt strike can make use of other tools like Mimikatz as well*

 **Situational awareness**
 - Screenshots: `screenshot -p <path> -q <quality>`